 Read More

-Hello June, have we really have made it here this year?
-Seattle schools gets out near the end of the month and it truly doesn’t feel real yet.
-There are definitely a lot of things to do in June in Seattle-like have you been somewhere to get pictures with lupines?
-Have you biked to Bainbridge? […]
+Hello June, once again you snuck up on us.
+And while Seattle schools get out mid-month ish, ready or not World Cup is on its way and it truly doesn’t feel real yet.
+There are definitely a lot of things to do in June in Seattle-like have you been somewhere to get pictures with lupines? […]

 Read More